nilsreichardt/codemagic-app-preview/packages/codemagic_app_preview/README.md

 If your repository is open source, it might be helpful, to add a note with the `--message` option to inform users that only team members are able to install the iOS app.

+### Where are the builds stored?

+The builds are stored on Codemagic.
+The Codemagic App Preview tool uses the Codemagic API to get the download URLs for the builds.
+The download URLs are valid for 30 days by default.
+You can change the duration with the `--expires_in` option.
+The maximum duration depends on your account type, see [Codemagic documentation](https://docs.codemagic.io/billing/pricing/#build-history-and-artifact-storage).

 ## Limits

 - To install iOS builds, your device must be registered with a valid Apple Developer account.